WillStevens/scrollreading/README.md

 - fill3d.cpp - Experimental Hashlife 3D flood fill.
 Not currently used in the pipeline because it didn't outperform conventional breadth-first flood-fill, but may be useful later.

-The subfolder simpaper contains programs related to in-palce growing of flat sheets on a surface.
+The subfolder simpaper contains programs related to in-place growing of flat sheets on a surface.